Coyote Q & A

 Q: Where can I get more information?

 A: Additional information about coyotes can be found at the Illinois Department of Natural Resources website or The Humane Society of the United States website.
-The HSUS provided helpful flyers that can be found on the left-hand rail on our full website and under the navigation header below on our mobile site.
+The HSUS provided helpful flyers that can be found on the page's web menu.